-Other than the warm feeling of charity, volunteering can yield many benefits that can give you a leg up when searching for a job.
+Other than the warm feeling of charity, volunteering can yield many benefits that can give you a leg up when trying to land your next job.
 According to a LinkedIn survey, one in five hiring managers said they have hired someone because of their charitable work.
-Volunteer opportunitiescan open doors to new connections and skills while also giving you a fresh perspective.
+Volunteer opportunities can open doors to new connections and skills while also giving you a fresh perspective.
 Below are some of the benefits of volunteer work for your job search.

 Expand Your Network

 One of the benefits of volunteering is the chance to make friends and grow your personal and professional networks.
 Whether you’re walking dogs at an animal shelter or ladling servings at a soup kitchen, you’ll work closely with a brand new group of like-minded people.
 These new connections could be great sources to learn about other industries, hear about job openings or just connect you with someone else who can help land you a job.
 Your volunteer supervisor could even serve as a reference when applying to jobs.

 Maybe the people you volunteer with aren’t the right people to help you land a job, but they are the right people to be friends in your life!
 Why not spend more time with them?
 Who knows, maybe a friendship will lead to more networking and eventually a job that you love.

 Seventy-six percent of human resource executives said the skills and experience acquired while volunteering makes a job candidate more desirable, according to Deloitte’s 2013 Volunteer Impact Survey.
 When you volunteer, you gain an opportunity to develop old skills or learn new skills your former or current jobs did not provide.
 Some skills you can learn through volunteer work include project management, communication, sales and leadership.

 In addition to new skills, volunteering can also expose you to a new industry or field.
 If you’re thinking about switching careers, volunteering is an easy way to test the waters and determine if you want to make the switch.